andreasdominik/Susi/docs/src/pages/components.md

   * the Cloud Text-to-Speech API must be enabled and
   * the JSON-file with the credentials must be downloaded to `/opt/Susi/ApplicationData/Google/Credentials/google-credentials.json`
-    Path and filename may differ - they are later specified in the susi configuration file.
+    Path and filename may differ - they are specified in the susi configuration file.
   * the path to the credentials file must be made available by an variable.
     Edit the file `.bashrc` in the home directory of the user who will later